 - I have another question - who do I contact?

-If you have any other questions, please contact Rosemary Quinlan at @email.
+If you have any other questions, please contact Polina Pechenkina at @email.

 Thank you for doing your part to keep everyone safe in our community.
 We can't wait to share the results of our challenge with you!